-Any person wishing to appeal a decision that has been made under the Hiring Policy shall file a grievance with the Engineering Society Review Board.
+Any person wishing to appeal a decision that has been made under the Hiring Policy or has any concerns with the hiring shall file a grievance with the Engineering Society Review Board.

+In the case where the Engineering Society Review Board cannot be contacted (i.e. the interview was conducted by the Engineering Society Review Board), the VPSA, with help from the executive and Director of Human Resources will handle grievances.

 Legitimate grievances are defined as improper procedure, Hiring Committee bias or any apparent discrimination in the hiring process.